 Before you do anything else for your restaurant site selection, you must do market research and an industry analysis on the location where you wish to open your restaurant.
-The area where you are going to open a restaurant must be scrutinized on all levels: right from the existing competition to your potential customers.
+The area where you are going to open a restaurant must be scrutinized on all levels: right from the current competition to your potential customers.

 You must also do a demographic survey to understand and identify the potential customer base, and their eating preferences.
-For example, an expensive fine dining restaurant at an area majorly populated by students and youngsters is not going to do well.
+For example, an expensive excellent dining restaurant in an area majorly populated by students and youngsters is not going to do well.

 It is also a good idea to identify your existing competition in the vicinity; if a competitor is doing well in that area, it means there is an established customer base in that area.
 You would now only have to figure out to funnel the customers from your competitors to your restaurant.

 2. Front Location

 A front location can do wonders for your restaurant.
 A restaurant right at the front of the building has maximum visibility and generates the highest footfalls compared to the other areas.
 Customers usually choose the restaurant that is right in front of them.
 If your restaurant is not readily visible or requires customers to take a detour, chances are the customer would not go to your restaurant at all.

 3. Upper Floor or Rooftop Location

 Rooftop restaurants are favorite among customers, but there are some hassles involved in them.
 To get a trade license, the rooftop restaurant cannot have a kitchen on the top floor.
-Therefore, you need to have another floor to set up the kitchen.
+Therefore, you need to have another level to set up the kitchen.
 This can turn out to be a little troublesome as you need enough staff members to send food on the rooftop.

 5. Access and Parking